nESI Emitters CLASSIC

-Classic Sharp Singularity emitters
+Sharp Singularity Emitters Classic

 Stable and repeatable signals require extremely tight tolerances at the microscopic scale.
 Our unique micro-machining process produces:

-• extremely sharp emitters
+• extremely sharp emitters with a

 • very tight tolerances.